Side Effects of Testosterone Replacement Therapy (TRT)

 Additionally, it is this same process that is responsible for the potential reduction in size and/or change in firmness of the testicles.

-Side Effects of Testosterone Replacement Therapy: “Blood Thickening” and Other Side Effects
+TRT Side Effects: “Blood Thickening” and Other Side Effects

 What Can Be Done About It?